dirkmc/go-iprs/README.md

 ### Validators

 IPRS provides a validator and selector for the `/iprs/` path at [validation.RecordChecker](https://github.com/dirkmc/go-iprs/blob/master/validation/validation.go).
-There is also a validator and selector for x509 certificates under the `/cert/` path at [certificate.ValidateCertificateRecord](https://github.com/dirkmc/go-iprs/blob/master/certificate/validator.go) and [certificate.CertificateSelector](https://github.com/dirkmc/go-iprs/blob/master/certificate/validator.go)
+There is also a validator and selector for the `/cert/` path (for x509 certificates) at [certificate.ValidateCertificateRecord](https://github.com/dirkmc/go-iprs/blob/master/certificate/validator.go) and [certificate.CertificateSelector](https://github.com/dirkmc/go-iprs/blob/master/certificate/validator.go)

 ### Using Gx and Gx-go